Montana/terraform-provider-profitbricks-deprecated/README.md

 Download the desired release archive from [ProfitBricks Terraform Provider Releases](https://github.com/profitbricks/terraform-provider-profitbricks/releases).
 Extract the binary from the archive and place it in the same location you used for the Terraform binary in the previous step.
 It should have the name `terraform-provider-profitbricks` or `terraform-provider-profitbricks.exe`

-The binary should be available in the *PATH* if you made the changes to that enviroment variable as described above.
+The binary should be available in the *PATH* if you made the changes to that environment variable as described above.

 ### Build Plugin from Source